GSA/digitalgov.gov/content/posts/2013-12-05-u-s-census-bureau-dwellr-app.md

   - United States Census Bureau
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/CENSUS\_DwellApp\_graphic-576x1024.jpg" alt="CENSUS\_DwellApp\_graphic-576x1024" %}
-The pursuit of happiness for many of us might mean a fresh new start and a new place to call home.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/CENSUS\_DwellApp\_graphic-576x1024.jpg" alt="CENSUS\_DwellApp\_graphic-576x1024" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/CENSUS_DwellApp_graphic-576x1024.jpg)The pursuit of happiness for many of us might mean a fresh new start and a new place to call home.

 **But where?**